 This moment doesn’t require more effort.
 It requires a different level of clarity — about the business, about leadership, and about what the enterprise is actually becoming.

-As CEO, CFO, COO, Operating Partner, and Board Member across founder-led, private equity-backed, and institutionally governed businesses — I have led or advised on more than 35 mergers, acquisitions, and ownership transactions as both principal and advisor.
-I have operated across the U.S. and Europe, across industries, and across every stage of the entrepreneurial-to-enterprise transition.
+I’ve operated inside this transition myself, more than once — as CEO, CFO, COO, Operating Partner, and Board Member, across founder-led, private equity-backed, and institutionally governed businesses.
+I’ve led or advised on more than 35 mergers, acquisitions, and ownership transactions, as both principal and advisor, across industries and across the U.S. and Europe.

 The Domains Where Enterprise Value Is Won or Lost